-3 min read ✭ Join us in Episode 016 of the Friday Five, as we cover how to create a strong digital strategy, driving traffic to your website, and tracking KPIs.
+3 min to read ✭ Join us in Episode 016 of the Friday Five, as we cover how to create a strong digital strategy, driving traffic to your website, and tracking KPIs.

 What is the Friday Five?

 Each Friday, we will be answering your most pressing questions from our Digital Marketing for Nonprofits Facebook group.
 If we don’t cover a challenge that you or your nonprofit colleagues are facing, drop us a comment below or tweet us @CommunityBoost and we’ll add it to the queue.

 1) Your Biggest Marketing Challenge: “We could be a lot bigger on digital if we had a solid strategy and more capacity.” – Lauren, Historic London Town and Gardens

 Our Solution: It can definitely be difficult to have a strong strategy and the resources needed to excel on the digital front, but it is so important to have your organization’s support to invest time and resources into this.
 It’s simply where everyone’s attention is at now and where it will be at going forward.
 Our recommendation is to find somebody to be accountable who is incredibly passionate about digital and willing to fully devote themselves to it.
 You need someone who doesn’t just see it as work and is ready to dive in headfirst to ultimately drive the success of your nonprofit.

 2) Your Biggest Marketing Challenge: “Traffic. ” – Linda, St. Francis House

 Our Solution: The number one way for a nonprofit to drive non-branded, consistent, quality site traffic is through the Google Ad Grant.
 You can get a $10,000 per month with Google Ad Grant and people will go to your site because they searched a term that was aligned with your mission.
 It can become your top traffic source very quickly and will be an integral part of your marketing mix.